 For US retail giant Walmart, home-grown e-commerce company Flipkart is the Indian jewel in its crown.
-The company, which recently got an infusion of from Walmart, is the first stop for Walmart’s chief executive officer Doug McMillon and Walmart International CEO Judith McKenna whenever they are in the south Indian city of Bengaluru.
+The company, which recently got an infusion of $1.2 billion $1.2 billion Mint Flipkart raises $1.2 bn in Walmart-led funding at near $25-bn valuation Read more from Walmart, is the first stop for Walmart’s chief executive officer Doug McMillon and Walmart International CEO Judith McKenna whenever they are in the south Indian city of Bengaluru.
 But there’s a more critical cog in the Walmart wheel that’s just out of sight—the Tech India Development Centre that operates across Bengaluru, Chennai, and Gurgaon.

 Passage to India